Plan an epic trip to Scotland

 But planning a trip to Scotland can be a daunting task – whether it is your very first overseas trip or the umpteenth time abroad – and that is because Scotland is not only awe-inspiringly beautiful but also incredibly diverse.
 There are many different regions in Scotland and they all have something different to offer.
 Each of them is big enough to keep you occupied for weeks on end, but I’m sure you would like to see a little bit of everything, especially if it is your first time in Scotland.

-This page will guide you through the jungle of planning your perfect Scotland trip, includes overviews of the different regions of Scotland, suggestions for itineraries and lots of practical advice and tips for your holiday.
+The resources available on Watch Me See will guide you through the jungle of planning your epic Scotland trip.
+On this page you will find brief introductions to different Scottish regions, links to suggested itineraries and lots of practical advice and tips for your trip.
 But first, let’s cover some of the basics.

 Where to begin?